possibilities/meteor-party/README.md

 # party

-A Meteor library for consuming JSON APIs inspired by Ruby's HTTParty
+A smart package for consuming JSON APIs inspired by Ruby's HTTParty

 Use the class methods to get down to business quickly